-Financial planning is not just for wealthy people moving money between complicated, exotically named investment vehicles.
+Financial planning isn’t just for ultra-wealthy people moving money between complicated, exotically named investment vehicles.
 In reality, a financial plan is an important tool for anyone who wants to manage their money effectively, whatever their income or net worth.
-No monocle or top hat required—just optional.
-Not convinced?
-Here are four reasons you need a financial plan:
+We strongly believe that everyone deserves financial peace of mind, and we’re also convinced that the first step towards achieving it is with a financial plan.
+Here are four reasons we think you’ll agree with:

 1. Comprehensive financial help